matrix-org/synapse/docs/admin_api/rooms.md

 * `guest_access` - Whether guests can join the room.
 One of: ["can_join", "forbidden"].
 * `history_visibility` - Who can see the room history.
 One of: ["invited", "joined", "shared", "world_readable"].
 * `state_events` - Total number of state_events of a room.
 Complexity of the room.
-* `room_type` - The type of the room.
-It is specified as `m.space` for spaces and `null` otherwise.
-However, unspecificed room types are also permitted.
+* `room_type` - The type of the room taken from the room's creation event; for example "m.space" if the room is a space.
+  If the room does not define a type, the value will be `null`.

 The API is: